 The biggest comp on this continent is the North American Cycle Courier Championship, which Austin won in both 2006 and 2008.
 What’s his secret?
 His day job.
 “I just work, I don’t really train,” he explains.
 “Between messengering and food delivery, I’m on the bike seven to 13 hours a day.”

 Still, it’s been a winding road to the top for Austin, who grew up in Fullerton, Calif., and Houston.
 Originally a mountain bike fiend, Austin got exposed to the road scene while working at a Houston bike shop in his teens.
 A couple years of college in Portland, Oregon, took that interest up a notch, and soon Austin was biking through Alaska and Canada with a friend.

 After stints fighting fires, working on a fishing boat, and campaigning for Ralph Nader, he headed to New York and found his true calling as a messenger, which came with its share of adventure – he’s been run over by a taxi and thrown into a storm drain by a livery cab – and racer.

-“These races are the realization of all that’s enjoyable about messenger work,” he says.
+“These races are the realisation of all that’s enjoyable about messenger work,” he says.
 “Sometimes they’re scavenger hunts, sometimes it’s about speed, sometimes it’s routing.
 A good course maximises the decisions you have to make.”Read more